-November - December

-BAAL-CUP Seminar Series (Selection and ratification):
+November - December: (Selection and ratification):

 - As BAAL-CUP proposals come in, check they contain all necessary information.
 Check that main proposer is a BAAL member.
 Send the proposals to the raters along with the criteria from the Call for Proposals.
 Ask that raters give proposals a mark out of ten and, as a guide, produce around 100-150 words on each proposal: this can be in bullet points relating to the criteria or a running paragraph.
-Ask reviewers to address comments to the organisers (this saves the co-ordinator having to rephrase comments) and put in brackets any queries or concerns for the co-ordinator's attention. - On the basis of the feedback from raters, select up to 3 seminars with the highest ratings to recommend for funding.
+Ask reviewers to address comments to the organisers (this saves the co-ordinator having to rephrase comments) and put in brackets any queries or concerns for the co-ordinator's attention. - On the basis of the feedback from raters, select up to 2 seminars with the highest ratings to recommend for funding.
+In the case of multiple proposals achieving highest scores, arrange a reassessment for the top ones (involving two other independent raters).
 Up to two others can receive a repayable float. - Prepare summary report including overview of each seminar and of the feedback for each, and send to the BAAL EC for ratification by email.
 Provide full text of all proposals with email, and set a deadline for BAAL EC responses.